Ta1sty/Bachelorarbeit/docs/index.md

   <img src="Image/LoD-Levels.PNG" width="400">
 </p>

 What else is possible?
 Well, it is possible to do a lot of hacky things with them, you could teleport the light ray to another position in the scene.
 Implementing a light-portal in the process.
 Or you could start to render fractals (Sphereflake) to high depths.
 You can also use traversal shader to implement a lazy-loading technique for AS that are not visible [(Wong-Jong et al.)](https://www.intel.com/content/www/us/en/developer/articles/technical/lazy-build-of-acceleration-structures.html).
-They also open a couple of possiblities for moving objects, since you can represent movement by transforming the ray into another position.
+They also open a couple of possibilities for moving objects, since you can represent movement by transforming the ray into another position.
 In this case it is required to adjust sizes of bounding boxes and rebuild less often.

 ### Current state of architecture